(Links are provided for those collections with online finding aids)

 Log Book of the U.S.S.
 Savannah, 1868, MS 139

-Randall William Sayles, Jr. was an officer in the United States Navy and a graduate of the United States Naval Academy Class of 1899.
-The Sayles Papers consist of official orders, letters, and reports.
+William Randall Sayles was an officer in the United States Navy and a member of the United States Naval Academy Class of 1899.
+The Sayles Papers, consisting primarily of official U.S. Navy orders, communications, and reports, cover roughly the first half of William Sayles' career as a Navy officer.

 Winfield Scott Schley Correspondence, MS 151